The Apprentice (American TV series) season 2

 The Apprentice 2 is the second season of The Apprentice, which began on September 9, 2004, on NBC.
 Although this season did not match the ratings of the first and dropped out of the Top 10 Nielsen, it still performed strongly overall, ranking No. 11 with an average of 16.14 million viewers.

 Season changes

 This season featured 18 candidates, whereas the first season only had 16.

 Three new twists were introduced to The Apprentice this season.
 First, each team was unexpectedly forced at the season's outset to make a 1-for-1 player swap, resulting in a male on the female team (Bradford), and a female on the male team (Pamela).
 The traded members then became the project managers for the first task.
-Second, it was revealed that a project manager for the winning team would be immune from being fired the following week.
+Second, it was revealed that a project manager for the winning team would be immune from being fired the following week, even though in the season's second episode Bradford Cohen decided to waive his exemption that he got on the episode prior and was subsequently fired for making that ill-advised decision.

 Finally, the losing project manager could choose either two or three people to bring to the boardroom to be considered for firing.
 The option to take three people to the boardroom was only used twice, with the first person (Ivana Ma) who did so making the decision after pressure to do so from Donald Trump.